KingsburyLab/pyEQL/pyEQL/docs/source/database.rst

 File Format
 -----------

-Databases are formatted as TAB-SEPARATED text files and carry the .csv extension.
+Databases are formatted as TAB-SEPARATED text files and carry the .tsv extension.
 The intent of this format is to make database files easy to edit with common spreadsheet software.